000ssg/xLib/README.md

 5. OAuth: OAuth protocol extperimental implementations for embedding authentication based on some popular OAUth-enabled providers (Miscrosoft, Google, Facebook, VK, etc.) for use with CS/Http infra.

 As result, it is possible to compose solution with various complexity and resources consumption.

+Special series is CS, that is mostly sample idea of how to use xLib* components: xLibHttp_CS - simple HTTP service runner with environment/parameters extended configuration support.
+A kind of reference/base small simple Http service. xLibHttpAPI_CS - extension of aove with explicit support for xLibAPI-based APIs publishing. xLibWAMPHttpAPI_CS - extension of above with WAMP router/client support and REST/WAMP dynamic bridge.